-As at December 31, 2023, the Bank has surplus in excess of its paid-up capital amounting to P2,960,162,996 (2022 - P1,669,064,979).
+As at December 31, 2024, the Bank has surplus in excess of its paid-up capital amounting to P4,792,536,514 (2023 - P2,960,162,996).
+The Bank intends to use its excess surplus for future branch expansions which are expected to materialize within the next twelve months after year end.
 On January 24, 2024, the BOD approved the Bank's medium-term plan for business expansion to new geographic territories with opening of additional branches and branch-lite units (BLUs), launch of new product lines, and digitalization of the Bank's end process through introduction of a new application.
+Further, on January 22, 2025, the BOD approved the expansion plan of the Bank to open new customer touchpoints that include thirty (30) new kiosks, additional bank cash agents and twelve (12) mobile bank-on-the-go (BOTG).
+This plan will bring the total number of branches and branch lite units to 420 by end of 2025.